CommonRoad/commonroad-scenario-designer/docs/index.md

 A detailed overview about the changes in each version is provided in the [Changelog](https://gitlab.lrz.de/tum-cps/commonroad-scenario-designer/-/blob/main/CHANGELOG.md).

 ## Bug and feature reporting
-This release (v0.8.9) is still a BETA version.
+This release (v0.9.3) is still a BETA version.
-In case you detect a bug or you want to suggest a new feature, please report it in our [forum](https://commonroad.in.tum.de/forum/c/scenario-designer/18).
+In case you detect a bug or you want to suggest a new feature, please report it in our [forum](https://github.com/CommonRoad/commonroad-scenario-designer/discussions).
-If you want to contribute to the toolbox, you can also post it in the [forum](https://commonroad.in.tum.de/forum/c/scenario-designer/18) or contact [Sebastian Maierhofer](sebastian.maierhofer@tum.de).
+If you want to contribute to the toolbox, you can also post it in the [forum](https://github.com/CommonRoad/commonroad-scenario-designer/discussions).

 ## Authors
 Responsible: Sebastian Maierhofer, Sebastian Mair